Unity-Technologies/com.unity.multiplayer.rfcs/text/0014-network-time.md

     return new NetworkTime(a.TickRate, tick, tickDuration);
 }

-public static NetworkTime operator +(NetworkTime a, float b) {
+public static NetworkTime operator +(NetworkTime a, double b) {
     a.m_TickDuration += b;